MikeCsPlayPlace/CubicSplineExtrema/csharp_lang/README.md

 # C# language version of CubicSplineExtrema

-This is the port and redesign of the original Cubic Spline Extrema algorithm implementation from the C language ixnto C#.
+This is the port and redesign of the original Cubic Spline Extrema algorithm implementation from the C language into C#.

 If running VSCode on a mac, you may first have to install scriptcs via:
 `brew install scriptcs`

-Also make sure that you have the C# for Visual Studio Code (powered by OmniSharp) extension installed.
+Also make sure that you have the 'C# for Visual Studio Code (powered by OmniSharp)' extension installed.
 That will also install the dotnet application.
 Then you can create a C# solution inside the existing csharp_lang directory:
 `dotnet new sln`
 Then create a C# project (i.e. csharp_lang.csproj) inside the existing csharp_lang directory: